 The Monsoon season in Arizona is a blessing after the almost painful dryness of the winter, when everybody and everything was desperately in need of a little water.
 In Southern Arizona and the Sonoran Desert, there was a little rain in June this year and that made some greens come out, but it didn’t last.

-The real rain and thunderstorms started in mid July with the Monsoon season and that brought everything to life 🙂 It’s amazing how beautiful the nature is in the desert after the rain.
+The real rain and thunderstorms started in mid July with the Monsoon season and that brought everything to life 🙂 It’s amazing how beautiful the nature is in the desert after the rain – it becomes a verdant place.

-Buds and cactus flowers started to bloom, creating gorgeous patterns, and it feels like springtime…
+Buds and cactus flowers started to bloom in a gorgeous beauty, and it feels like springtime…

 Prickly pear cacti with their pink buds look almost like beads decorating the otherwise arid Arizona desert landscape – I took these photos this morning: August 1st 🙂